-I. [] Plaintiff(s)/petitioner(s) makes the following representations:

-1. This case is not subject to mandatory arbitration.

-[If it is, this report should not be filed; instead, no later than the deadline for filing this report, a statement of arbitrability should be filed, pursuant to LMAR 2.1(a).]

-2. All parties have been served or have waived service.

-3. All mandatory pleadings have been filed.

-II. [] Plaintiff(s)/petitioner(s) do not make the foregoing representations because (if appropriate, check both the box at left and every applicable box below).
-The Court may set a hearing.

-[] This case is subject to mandatory arbitration, but not yet ready for the Statement of Arbitrability to be filed.

-[] A party remains to be served.
+- Plaintiff(s)/petitioner(s) makes the following representations: This case is not subject to mandatory arbitration.
+[If it is, this report should not be filed; instead, no later than the deadline for filing this report, a statement of arbitrability should be filed, pursuant to LMAR 2.1(a).] - 2.
+All parties have been served or have waived service. - 3.
+All mandatory pleadings have been filed. - II. [] Plaintiff(s)/petitioner(s) do not make the foregoing representations because (if appropriate, check both the box at left and every applicable box below).
+The Court may set a hearing. - [] This case is subject to mandatory arbitration, but not yet ready for the Statement of Arbitrability to be filed. - [] A party remains to be served.

-[] A mandatory pleading remains to be filed.
+[] Other exp ory pleading remains to be filed. blanation: DATED: SIGNED: Plaintiff/Petitioner/Attorney (If attorney, WSBA #: Typed Name: Address: ) Phone:Attorney(s) For:

-[] Other explanation: